rakeshcsit/pdi-health/README.md

 make sure authenticated before using the site

-make sure roles are enforced for everything and the logic is centralized
+make sure roles are enforced for everything and the logic is centralized and for views

 # finished: